Delivering Python Based Applications For Windows Users

 setup(windows=[‘my_script.py’]) #Here mention your driver python script name

-Here, instead of windows, you can also use console option so that you can track errors or warnings while running exe.
+Here, instead of Windows, you can also use the console option to track errors or warnings while running exe.

-5) There is another case, if you want to add data file such as gif, images or any other files while running application then you must add them as:
+5. There is another case; if you want to add data files such as gifs, images, or any other files while running application, then you must add them as:

 Mydata_files = [(‘images’, [‘c:/path/to/image/image.png‘])] #Here mention file name